 Introduction

 • cmd checks — a shell command (e.g. pnpm test) that Holdpoint runs automatically.
-If it exits non-zero, the agent is blocked from completing the task.
+If it exits non-zero, the agent is blocked at that hook (e.g. from completing the task).

 • prompt checks — an instruction that Holdpoint surfaces to the agent (e.g. "Update the OpenAPI spec").
 The agent reads it and must act before marking the task done.